Victor Gordo

-Victor Manuel Gordo (born October 1969) is a Mexican-American politician and the current mayor of Pasadena, California.
+Victor Manuel Gordo (born October 1969) is an American politician and the mayor of Pasadena, California.

 Early life and career

 Gordo was born in Zacatecas, Mexico to a family of six.
 He moved to Pasadena when he was a child and was a paperboy for Pasadena Star-News from age 9–17.
 His father was a dishwasher and cook at a local Mexican restaurant.
 His mother was a seamstress.
 He attended Pasadena High School where he played football, soccer, and baseball.
 He obtained his Associate degree at Pasadena City College.
 He matriculated to get his Bachelor's degree in Finance at Azusa Pacific University and Juris Doctor at University of La Verne College of Law.
 He was admitted to the California Bar in 2001.
 Prior to being elected mayor, Gordo was on the Pasadena City Council and represented District 5.
 He also was the longest-serving president of the Rose Bowl Operating Company.